twbs/bootstrap/site/docs/4.5/components/buttons.md

 {% endcapture %}
 {% include example.html content=example %}

+{% capture callout %}
+Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.
+{% endcapture %}
+{% include callout.html content=callout type="info" %}

 ## Sizes

 Fancy larger or smaller buttons?
 Add `.btn-lg` or `.btn-sm` for additional sizes.